Tenth Acre Farm

 3: Calendula Attracts Beneficial Insects

-bee on calendula
+Pollinator on calendula officinalis

 Here is what I found on the calendula in my garden recently (warning: beetle sex!):

-4: Calendula Enhances Fruit Tree Guilds
+4: Enhances Fruit Tree Guilds

 For all of the reasons mentioned above, calendula is an excellent multi-functional plant for the permaculture garden.
 In fact, Gaia’s Garden suggests using it in fruit tree guilds and food forests.